cybernomy/mbsa/README.md

 - DONE: Mavenization or gradlenization (you know, it's from gradle) and electrification of the whole country
 - DONE: JDK upgrade to the newest stable
 - Check english resources are ok, cos now only russian i18n resources are 100% valid
-- I would plan to make Postgresql as default DB, now it's.... it's firebird aaaaahahahhah (well 10 years ago it was cool enough).
+- DONE: I would plan to make Postgresql as default DB, now it's.... it's firebird aaaaahahahhah (well 10 years ago it was cool enough).
 But actually I want it to be DB-agnostic.
-- Currently DB versioning works via custom tool, it must be definitely liquibase
+- DONE: Currently DB versioning works via custom tool, it must be definitely liquibase
 - Hiberante models still hbm.xml, I want annotations
 - Re-implement some core functionality to allow execute application at any JEE server.
-Now it's tightly bundled with old great jboss 4
+Now it's tightly bundled with old cool jboss 4
 - Translate the documentation.
 I plan to support both russian and english versions
 - Probably spring...
 EJB may be optional service layer implementation, but with spring it may run with any suitable container
 - OSGi.
 Currently modular system is self-made, so it's not ideal